canonical/k8s-snap/docs/src/snap/howto/epa.md

 EOF
 ```

-Finally, describing the node and the pod will confirm that the pod is running
+Dscribing the node and the pod will confirm that the pod is running
-on the intended node and that its CPU requests are being met; also running
+on the intended node and that its CPU requests are being met.
+Running
 taskset inside the pod will identify the pod pinned to the process running
 inside the pod: